SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 Getting the Python GPSTk
 ****************************
-Building the GPSTk from source is a fairly involved process, see :ref:`quickref_label` for the details.
+Building the GPSTk from source can be a fairly involved process, see :ref:`build_label` for the details.